MagnaCapax/mcxTemplate/distros/README.md

 - `<distro>/common/tasks/` – Default task set for the distro.
 Files use numeric prefixes (`10-`, `20-`, …) so alphabetical sorting provides a deterministic pipeline that mirrors the provisioning checklist.
+- `<distro>/templates/` – Distro-scoped templates referenced by the shared helpers when rendering configuration files.
 - `<distro>/<version>/tasks/` – Optional overrides when a release needs
   different behaviour.
 The directory structure mirrors the common tasks so maintainers only fork when necessary.
+- `task_preconditions.php` – Optional map of task filenames to prerequisite checks (for example, asserting required binaries exist before a task runs).
+Each entry is keyed by the task filename and may declare `command`, `env`, or `env_any` checks; tasks lacking their prerequisites are skipped with an informative log message.
 - `user.d/` directories – Git-ignored hooks that downstream operators can use to append site-specific actions.
 They run after the built-in tasks, providing a stable escape hatch without patching upstream code.